Ksrinivas2304/Car-Rental-System/README.md

 CarRentalSystem: Implements the main functionalities of the car rental system, including adding cars and customers, renting and returning cars, and providing a user interface through the menu method.

 Main: Entry point of the program containing the main method to start the car rental system.

+# Usage

+Setup: Clone the repository to your local machine.

+Compile: Compile the Java files using a Java compiler.
+You can use any Java IDE or the command line.

+Run: Execute the compiled Main class to launch the car rental system.

+Menu Navigation: Follow the prompts in the command-line interface to rent or return cars.